dotoroart/cards/README.md

 - A Creature is considered Hybrid when it has a Body attached.
 - Hybrids may also be refered to by the Breed of their Body.

+## Design

+### Collection
+> How are the cards of the set designed?

+#### Objective
+- The idea is to have a single set of cards that is able to host a game for 2 - 4 players.
+- Between 120 to 240 cards.

+#### Motivation
+- The most reasonable way to play this in cardboard is if a single person can invite others to play.

+#### Extension
+- Prepare for a game that could be extended, where players could build their own decks.

+#### Possibilities
+ - Have I thought about doing the game all digital?
+Yes.
+ - Do I really, really, really want to hold these cards in my hand?
+Also yes.
+ - Have I thought about doing something with NFT collectibles?
+Yes.
+ - Do I have any idea how that could be done properly?
+No.
+ - Am I in the right state to research this?
+Maybe... but probably no.
+ - Would it add anything to the game, other than complexity?
+Not sure...
+ - Isn't enough work ahead just designing the game and drawing the base set of cards?
+Sure.

+#### Reality
+ - Let's be real, I'm only partly human and I can only bear too much before my mind breaks.
+ - I am designing things how they "feel right", hoping that magically it will all tie up in the end.
+ - I don't know what I'm doing, and I'm surprised at what I've been able to do so far.
+ - I also realize there's things I don't know how to draw, and that scares me...
+ - I hope it turns well!